mertbarutcuoglu/mertbarutcuoglu.com/README.md

 ## My Personal Website

-My personal website that I am creating with Python and Django framework.
+My personal website that I created by using Python Django framework!
-It is still a work in progress.
-I will edit the README file when it is complete.